faasm/faasm/docs/benchmarks.md

 perf report -i perf.data.native
 ```

-Provided you have set up the wasm profiling set-up as described in the profiling docs, you an do something
+Provided you have set up the wasm profiling set-up as described in the profiling docs, you can do something
 similar:

 ```